cu-astronomical-society/website/src/pages/obs/guides/binoculars.md

   - Blow off dust with air blower
   - If needed, use lens cloth or lens tissue with proper cleaning solution
   - Never directly apply cleaning fluid to lenses
-  - Clean in circular motions from center outward
+  - Clean in circular motions from centre outward
 - **Avoid Touching Lenses**: Fingerprints are difficult to clean
 - **Temperature Acclimation**: Allow binoculars to adjust to outside temperature before use